YOUR TRAVEL AND LEISURE LAW TEAM

 Director of Finance

-Today sees Rachel as the Director of Finance providing all Travlaw’s financial functions.
+Rachel has over 35 years’ experience working in both a legal and accounting capacity.
+As the Director of Finance, Rachel provides all of Travlaw and Techlaw’s financial functions.
 Not only is she efficient, thorough, approachable, reliable and practical but this all comes with a cheerful, fun loving and bright persona….there’s never a dull moment in the office when she is in!
 Rachel prides herself on her financial management skills and her attention to detail; both crucial assets to her role.

-Although Rachel has lived most of her life here, she was born in Melbourne where some of her family, including her twin brother, remain.
+Although Rachel has lived most of her life here, she was born in Melbourne.
 She is a seasoned traveller having visited five out of seven continents.
 One day she is planning to return to Melbourne to enjoy a well-earned retirement in the sun!

 Dave Robertson